rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 8*: The performance tableau of a random outranking digraph instance

 The underlying random performance tableau (see Fig. 8) shows the performance grading of 7 potential decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
-Notice the missing performance data concerning decision action 'a2'.
+Notice the missing performance data concerning decision actions 'a2' and 'a5'.
 The resulting **strict outranking** - ie a weighted majority supported - *better than without considerable counter-performance* - digraph is shown in Fig. 9 below.

 >>> gcd = ~(-g)  # Codual: the converse of the negation
 >>> gcd.exportGraphViz(fileName='tutOutRanking')